Capta1nCool/venge-swapper/README.md

 - Open `chrome://extensions/` in chrome
 - Drag and drop the this folder into that page
 - It comes with geno mod by default as an example
+- For player highlight install tampermonkey https://www.tampermonkey.net/ and then import the charfix.js in the tampermonkey and done you have a complete working mod on browser now.